 Happy tagging 😃

-3) Audit Events Overhaul
+2) Audit Events Filtering

 To date, audit events in Launch aren't particularly useful.
 Launch generates a lot of them - for valid reasons, but they're hard to parse.
 We don't provide great tools for filtering, searching, or narrowing them down.
 And there are also limitations around how many can be displayed within the UI.
 We're planning on fixing all of that.